obetomuniz/tatooine/docs/recipes/advanced/SPA.md

 This recipe is demonstrating how to use Tatooine to crawling content from Single Page Applications.

-## Example 1: SPA with Infinite Scroll Loading
+## SPA with Infinite Scroll Loading

 In this example, we will use a Puppeteer Helper to force scroll the page until the content finish to be loaded in order to fetch all the available resources defined in the `selectors` field of the schema.